(Disclosure: Some of the links below may be affiliate links)

 The only difference with the Stop Order is that it places a Limit Order instead of a Market Order.
 This difference is quite significant.
 Once the share price reaches the price of the Stop Order, you know that the order will be filled.
 If the share price reaches the Stop Limit Order price, you do not have this guarantee.
 It will depend on the Limit Price you set.

-Let’s take an example to make sure it is clear.
-Let’s say you want to sell shares of X if the price goes below 100, but you do not want to sell at less than 99.50.
+We can take an example to make sure it is clear.
+In this example, you want to sell shares of X if the price goes below 100, but you do not want to sell at less than 99.50.
 For this, you can use a Stop Limit Order with a price of 100 and a limit of 99.50.
-If the market goes down below 99.50 before the limit order was filled, it will not be filled.
+If the market goes down below 99.50 before the limit order is filled, it will not be filled.
 That will protect you from selling lower than you want.
 On the other, if you wanted to sell, you may be left with your shares, and the price may go down even more.

 Stop Limit Order offers a little more safety than the Stop Order.
 However, there is no guarantee that the order will be filled.
 These orders are a trade-off between speed of execution and price.